Abdominoplasty - Tummy Tuck Surgery

 • Have little excess fat

-How Long Does It Take to Recover After a Tummy Tuck?
+How Long Does It Take To Recover After A Tummy Tuck?

-Tummy tuck recovery tips infographicDr.
-Brown will install a pain pump immediately after your surgery to provide a constant slow drip of numbing medication.
-She'll also prescribe you oral painkillers and apply a surgical dressing that you'll wear for six weeks.
-You may also have drain tubes installed to help keep fluid out of your incision.
-If so, Dr. Brown will remove them after about a week.
+Dr. Brown will install a pain pump immediately after your surgery to provide a constant slow drip of numbing medication.
+She'll also prescribe you oral painkillers and muscle relaxers.
+An abdominal compression garment is worn for a minimum of six weeks to help with swelling.
+You will also have drain tubes installed for about one week to help keep fluid and swelling out of your abdomen.

 You'll need to take some time off from your workout routine, but as soon as you feel up to it, start going for light walks every three or four hours.
 This will help prevent the formation of blood clots and speed up your recovery.
 After six weeks, you'll be able to resume your fitness regimen gradually.